E-commerce

 • Real relational benefits, not just discounts.

-• A consistent experience across website, mobile, and post-purchase.
+• A consistent experience on site, mobile, and after purchase.

 The role of the brand

 Loyalty rises more easily when the customer understands why they would come back to you rather than elsewhere.
-This “why” may be the product, service, specialization, selection, speed, guidance, or trust.
-Without clear differentiation, retention quickly slips into a simple promotional battle.
+That “why” can be the product, the service, the specialization, the selection, the speed, the education, or the trust.
+Without clear differentiation, retention quickly slides into a simple promotional battle.

-Retention often deteriorates because of repeated friction: unanswered questions, uncertainty about a product, waiting for delivery, difficulty finding the right item, lack of clarity about returns, or absence of relevant recommendations.
-These frictions may seem minor when taken separately, but they erode loyalty over time.
+Customer loyalty often declines because of repeated friction: unanswered questions, doubts about a product, waiting for delivery, difficulty finding the right reference, unclear returns, or the absence of relevant recommendations.
+These frictions may seem minor when considered separately, but they erode loyalty over time.

 Qstomy helps e-commerce merchants handle these moments with an AI sales and support agent connected to product pages, site policies, and support scenarios.
-It can guide customers to the right product, answer recurring questions before purchase, reassure them after ordering, and streamline repeat purchases by reducing search effort.
+It can guide the customer to the right product, answer common questions before purchase, reassure them after the order, and streamline repurchasing by reducing search effort.

 • Before purchase: reduce doubts that undermine initial trust.

-• After purchase: respond faster about delivery, returns, usage, and compatibility.
+• After purchase: respond faster about delivery, returns, use, and compatibility.

-• At the time of repurchase: help find the right item or the right complement.
+• At repurchase time: help find the right reference or the right complement.

-For a Shopify merchant, this can strengthen customer experience, conversion, and retention at the same time.
+For a Shopify merchant, this can strengthen both the customer experience, conversion, and retention.
 To learn more: Shopify integration, request a demo, and why use an AI chatbot for e-commerce.

 Summary, sources and FAQ